 4-H DOG CLASS INFORMATION - Members are required to enroll in the 4-H Dog SPIN Club classes at Forest City Dog Training Club for all classes they want to show in.
+New dogs must also enroll in the Good Canine Citizenship course.

-Members must attend at 8 of the offered classes in order to be eligible to show at the 4-H Dog Show.
+Members must attend all of the offered classes in order to be eligible to show at the 4-H Dog Show.
 Forest City volunteers are giving their time to help our 4-H members succeed.
 Please remember to thank them!
-Members must be enrolled in the 4-H Dog Show SPIN Club by March 20, 2024.
+Members must be enrolled in the 4-H Dog Show SPIN Club by March 20, 2025.

 A copy of dog's vaccination record MUST be submitted to Forest City before the first class.
-Additionally each dog must have a negative fecal within 30 days of the first class.
+Additionally, each dog must have a negative fecal within 30 days of the first class.